anoved/prismap/Readme.md

 # Prismap

 This script generates an [OpenSCAD](http://www.openscad.org/) model of a polygon shapefile with features extruded proportional to designated attribute values.
 Using OpenSCAD, the extruded "prism map" can be exported to STL format suitable for 3D printing.

-A work in progress.
+It is a work in progress.

 The end goal is to generate prism map templates configurable with [MakerBot Thingiverse Customizer](http://www.thingiverse.com/apps/customizer).

 ## Example

+Documentation and additional examples forthcoming.

 ![example prismap model](examples/screenshot.png)

 The model display above was generated with the following options:

-	/prismap.tcl                    \
+	./prismap.tcl                   \
 	    --in examples/northeast.shp \
 	    --attribute Measure         \
 	    --out examples/example.scad \